sayinathk/sayinathk.github.io/_posts/2024-08-24-My-learnings-on-investing-so-far.md

 - [Common Stocks and Uncommon Profits and Other Writings](https://www.goodreads.com/book/show/25574.Common_Stocks_and_Uncommon_Profits_and_Other_Writings)
 - [The Intelligent Quality Investor](https://www.goodreads.com/book/show/95332286-the-intelligent-quality-investor)
 - [The Essays of Warren Buffett: Lessons for Corporate America ](https://www.amazon.com/Essays-Warren-Buffett-Lessons-Corporate/dp/0966446143)- get the latest edition  (link redirects to amazon.com)
- - [The Warren Buffett Way](https://www.goodreads.com/book/show/209956.The_Warren_Buffett_Way) (nice book on Buffet’s early investment stage life, also had good chapter on behavioural biases on investing)
+ - [The Warren Buffett Way](https://www.goodreads.com/book/show/209956.The_Warren_Buffett_Way) (nice book on Buffet’s early investment stage life, also had a good chapter on behavioural biases on investing)

 Books I haven't read but could be valuable addition to above list
 - [The Education of a Value Investor](https://www.goodreads.com/book/show/20696027-the-education-of-a-value-investor?ref=rae_0)